lucarraro/OCNet-ECE-CreateFigures/README.md

 # OCNet-ECE-CreateFigures
-Script creating figures of the manuscript "Generation and application of river network analogues for use in ecology and evolution", accepted in Ecology and Evolution
+Code and data supporting Carraro L, Bertuzzo E, Fronhofer EA, Furrer R, Gounand I, Rinaldo A, Altermatt F. "Generation and application of river network analogues for use in ecology and evolution", accepted in Ecology and Evolution.